 Elena Shih is Manning Assistant Professor of American Studies and Ethnic Studies, and Faculty Affiliate in the Departments of Sociology, East Asian Studies, and Watson Institute for International Studies.
-Shih is the author of, Manufacturing Freedom: Sex Work, Anti-Trafficking Rehab, and the Racial Wages of Rescue (University of California Press 2023), a global ethnography of the transnational social movement to combat human trafficking in China, Thailand, and the United States.
+Her award winning book, Manufacturing Freedom: Sex Work, Anti-Trafficking Rehab, and the Racial Wages of Rescue (University of California Press 2023), is a global ethnography of the transnational social movement to combat human trafficking in China, Thailand, and the United States.
 She also the co-author of, White Supremacy, Racism and the Coloniality of Anti-Trafficking (Routledge 2022), with Kamala Kempadoo, an edited volume that explores the hidden sources of systemic power built into anti-trafficking interventions.

 At Brown, Shih has received the 2019 Hazeltine Citation for Excellence in Teaching, the 2020 Swearer Center Award for Community Engaged Research, the 2021 Karen T. Romer Award for Excellence in Advising, and the 2023 Asian American Alumni Association Robert Lee Community Champion Award.
 In 2021, Shih was named a Mellon Emerging Faculty Leader through the Institute for Citizens and Scholars.
 Shih teaches courses on human trafficking, labor migration and sex work, social enterprise, transnational Asian American Studies, East and Southeast Asian borderlands, critical humanitarianism studies, and ethnographic methods.